as Practice for Kingdom Dwellers

-When things are tough, you fight one more round. — James J Corbett, World Heavyweight Champion
+When things are tough, you fight one more round – James J Corbett, World Heavyweight Champion 1892

 Human beings are surprisingly well-suited to exertion and hard use.
 Something in our make-up longs for challenge and sacrificial service.
-In biblical terms, Kingdom dwellers are called to be hard-wearing farmers, soldiers, and athletes; a life of resilience and dedication.
-Even so, the world concurrently holds an unspoken belief that life should be pleasurable, and discomfort is avoided reflexively.
+In biblical terms, Kingdom dwellers are called to be hard-wearing farmers, soldiers, and athlete; a life of resilience and dedication.
+Even so, the world around us concurrently holds an unspoken belief that life should be pleasurable, and discomfort is avoided reflexively.

 The resilient are well versed in hardship.

 The truth is that easy times do not teach resilience well.
-Resilience is bred in difficulty.
-It is not theoretical.
+Resilience is bred in difficulty, it is not theoretical.
 The resilient have become who they are through struggle and hardship.
 It is obstacle and adversity that have introduced them to their true selves.
-The veneer has come off, and they have had to learn to do hard things.
-They have hardened against discouragement.
-They have overcome the emotional, impulsive quit in themselves.
-They have wisened up to their own excuses.
+The veneer has come off.
+Resilient people have learned to do difficult things.
+They have hardened against discouragement, they have overcome the emotional, impulsive quit in themselves, they have wisened up to their own excuses.

-People have a wonderful ability to embody resilience directly by committing to the hard and uncomfortable work of an athlete.
+A very practical way to embody resilience directly is to embrace the uncomfortable work of an athlete.
 In order to become something new, new things have to be done.
-Resilience, like most worthwhile things in life, is practice.
-Straightforward dedication to physical training, whatever form it takes, fosters the growth of tenacity and resilience.
+Like most worthwhile things in life, resilience takes practice.
+A straightforward dedication to physical effort, whatever form it takes, increases tenacity and resilience.
 “All effort—even failed effort—produces muscle” (Alex Harris).

-Resilience grows steadily when difficulty is added to our daily routine, and increased incrementally.
+When difficulty is added to our days voluntarily and increased incrementally, resilience grows and takes root.
 People, and lives, change through perseverance in discomfort.
-It is foundational to build a steady practice of overcoming, because life bends in the direction of our habits.
+Such a steady practice of overcoming is foundational, because life bends in the direction of our habits.
 Most often, human beings do not rise to the occasion, but rather sink to the level of what they usually do, or worse.
-Resilient people catch themselves when they are avoiding obstacles and discomfort, and instead make themselves lean into it, to the habitual level.
-It is a wholesome and fortifying practice.
+The resilient have built a sturdy habit of leaning into obstacles and discomfort, and have found it a wholesome and fortifying practice.
 Few things in life feel as good as doing what needs to be done.

-Of course, this could all be taken too far.
+Now of course, this could be taken too far.
 It is important to desist when necessary.
-But at the same time, Christ-followers have a race to run to the very end, despite the obstacles.
+But at the same time, Believers have a race to run to the very end, despite every obstacle.
 Discomfort wakens us to our greater purpose.
-Intention alone does not bring change.
-We have to take action.
-Every moment we are alive is made up of choices we make; small, insignificant choices that alone mean nothing, but combined together, mean everything.
+We have to take action, because intention alone does not bring change.
+Every moment we are alive is made up of choices we make; small, insignificant choices that alone do not mean much, but combined together, mean everything.

-As Believers, we are to run the race before us in such a way that we may win, throwing off every thing that hinders and entangles.
-This asks of us to discipline our bodies, and to exercise self-control in all things (1Cor 9:25).
-It asks of us to run with perseverance unto hope, which does not disappoint, for the Spirit has been given us.
+As Christ-followers, we are to run in such a way that we may win, throwing off every thing that hinders and entangles.
+This asks of us to discipline our bodies and exercise self-control in all things (1Cor 9:25).
+We are to run this race with perseverance unto hope, which does not disappoint, for the Spirit has been given us.